 •CBC with differential: A blood culture should be sent for those with WBC ≥15,000/microL.
 Some clinicians may choose to send a blood culture for all patients.
 (See 'Immunization incomplete' above.)

 •Urinalysis and urine culture by bladder catheterization or, in exceptional cases (eg, tight phimosis or severe labial adhesions), suprapubic aspiration for girls <24 months of age, uncircumcised boys <12 months of age, and circumcised boys <6 months of age.
 (See 'Urine tests' above and 'Immunization incomplete' above.)

 •Chest radiograph when WBC ≥20,000/microL.
 (See 'Immunization incomplete' above.)

-●We recommend that incompletely immunized children with FWS and WBC ≥15,000/microL receive parenteral antibiotic therapy pending culture results (Grade 1B).
+●We recommend that previously healthy and incompletely immunized children with FWS and WBC ≥15,000/microL receive parenteral antibiotic therapy pending culture results (Grade 1B).
 A single dose of intramuscular ceftriaxone (50 mg/kg) is preferred because of its antimicrobial spectrum and duration of action.
 (See 'Immunization incomplete' above.)

 ●These patients should be seen for follow-up by their primary care provider within 24 hours.
 An alternative is to follow-up in the emergency department if a regular source of primary care is unavailable.
 (See 'Follow-up' above.)

-●Our approach is for children >6 months of age with FWS who are completely immunized is to perform a urinalysis and urine culture in girls <24 months of age and uncircumcised boys <12 months of age, and circumcised boys <6 months of age.
+●Our approach for otherwise healthy children older than 6 months of age with FWS who are completely immunized is to perform a urinalysis and urine culture in girls <24 months of age, uncircumcised boys <12 months of age, and circumcised boys <6 months of age.
 Urine for culture should be collected by catheterization or, in exceptional cases (eg, tight phimosis or severe labial adhesions), suprapubic aspiration.
-Bag specimens should not be sent for culture because they are frequently contaminated.
-Some investigators suggest that high fever (ie, ≥39ºC or 102.2ºF) without a source is sufficient justification for urine studies on the first visit in all highly febrile boys between the age of 3 and 24 months.
+The use of a bag urine specimens for culture should be discouraged because they are frequently contaminated.
+Some investigators suggest that high fever (ie, ≥39°C or 102.2°F) without a source is sufficient justification for urine studies on the first visit in all highly febrile uncircumcised boys between the age of 3 and 24 months.
 (See 'Urinary tract infection' above and "Urine collection techniques in infants and children with suspected urinary tract infection".)